Wellbeing at the Old House at the Corner

 3. Take notice

 Lawley was also responsible for the addition of the Wenlock Barn, which was funded by an anonymous donation of £1000 from a member of the Lawley family.
-He named the Barn in memory of his mother.
+He named the barn in memory of his mother.

-It was in this space that members hung their anonymously donated Hogarth prints, “Idleness and Industry”.
-This series of 12 engravings depicted how hard work and diligent application will always reward the one who live by them, suggesting that the club saw these as aspirational and relatable.
+It was in this space that members hung the anonymously donated Hogarth print-set, Idleness and Industry.
+This series of 12 engravings depicted how hard work and diligent application will always reward those who live by them, suggesting that the club saw these as aspirational and relatable.